drojaazu/chrgfx/README.md

 `blue_size` - The number of bits of data making up the blue component.

+`pal_converter` - (Optional) Specifies the internal conversion function to use. **This is only necessary for custom conversion functions in non-standard formats, and shouldn't normally be needed.**

-## Non-standard Formats
+## Non-Standard Formats & Custom Conversion Functions
-Though the tile/color/palette definitions should work with most systems, some formats may not fit cleanly into the algorithms.
+Though the vanilla tile/color/palette definition system should work with most hardware, some formats may not fit cleanly into the algorithms.
 For example, the Super Famicom has a 3bpp quasi-format which won't work as a tile definition.
-Or if we want to import a modern file, such as palette data from TileLayer Pro or Paint Shop Pro, definition files are not sufficient.
+Or if we want to import a modern file, such as palette data from TileLayer Pro or Paint Shop Pro, the basic palette converter function not sufficient.

-In such cases, a solution will have to be hardcoded into the application.
-If you wish to add such formats, refer to the internal_defs, chr_conv and pal_conv source files for more information.
+In such cases, custom conversion code must be written and compiled into the program to be called referenced by gfxdef files with the `chr_converter` or `pal_converter` options.
+This is an advanced option that requires knowledge of C++.
+Please check the `chr_conv` and `pal_conv` source code files for more details on implementing your own code.
 And pull requests to merge in your new format are certainly welcome!

 ## Console graphics primer
 The below is provided for those who are new to tile based graphics or who want clarification on some of the concepts around which chrgfx is designed.

 ### Tile (aka CHR)
-Video games are a primarily visual medium, and there are a number of ways they can be displayed.
-There are vectors, in which elements are drawn based on their geometric properties.
+There are a number of ways that video games end up being displayed.
+There are vectors, in which elements are drawn based on on the math of their geometry.
 There are polygons, the basis for 3D gameplay that is now commonplace.
 There are LCD screens like the Game & Watch and Tiger handhelds, which have predrawn art that is displayed or cleared by electrical signals.
-And there are tile based games, popular in arcade and home console hardware from the late 70's through the 90's.
+And there are tile based games, most commonly used in the 2D arcade and home console hardware from the late 70's through the 90's.
 It is on the data from these tile based games that chrgfx is intended to operate.

 The basic unit of graphics in these games is the tile.
 Tiles are essentially very small bitmaps, where a bitmap is a 2D plane of dots (pixels) with each dot having one color.
 These tiles combine much like a jigsaw puzzle to form the larger backgrounds and sprites and, ultimately, full image on the screen.
 Tiles are generally 8 by 8 pixels in size, though can have any dimension, and in later systems they were 16x16 or larger.